 The Great Divide Trail Association (GDTA) was originally established in 1975.
 In the late 1970s and much of the 80s, thanks to the passion and hard work of a group of dedicated GDTA volunteers, much of the Great Divide Trail outside of the Parks was scouted and built.
 Unfortunately due to lack of government support, the GDTA fell dormant in the late 1980s.
 (Read more about the History of the GDTA.)

-Read more about What We Do.
+Read more about our Board of Directors and What We Do.

-- We promote and encourage the use of the Great Divide Trail in a manner consistent with the conservation and preservation of the scenic and wilderness value of the Rocky Mountains of Canada.
+- Educate the public about the Great Divide Trail, and promote and encourage its use in a manner consistent with the conservation and preservation of the scenic and wilderness value of the Rocky Mountains of Canada.

 Want more information?
 Contact us.